 This is a guest post by Only-Apartments

 Berlin is a multicultural city with a rich food scene, giving you access to specialties from all over the world without living the city.
-Many offers come from the “street food,” which will make eating while staying one one of the many great apartments in Berlin a lot cheaper.
+Many offerings are available from street food vendors, which will make eating in Berlin a lot cheaper.

 Currywurst is the typically German snack: a pork sausage dipped in a curry-scented bath of ketchup.
 It can be found all over the city, served steaming on a paper tray with a mount of fries and a little plastic fork.
 But if you are looking for the most popular place, go straight to Curry 36.
 The sausage at this particular snack bar is so popular that they have started a range of merchandise sporting their daft logo.

 For about €1.20, you’ll get a juicy Thuringer Bratwurst that’s nestled in brötchen, a warm, fresh bread roll.
 They’re often sold on the street by “grillwalkers,” men and women carrying large pieces of equipment on which they grill sausages.
 Although opinions vary widely, they’re a very popular food in Berlin.

 - Address: you will find many grillwalkers in Alexanderplatz

 If you are a burger fan you will be happy to meet Burgermeister, a burger shop where everybody can find something to meet his or her taste.
 There are six types of hamburgers: from tofuburgers for vegetarians to meistaburger, laden with mustard, onion, bacon and barbecue sauce, with a side of chilli-cheese fries.
 All snacks and sauces here are freshly made with top-quality ingredients.
 The place is very popular, so you’ll probably have to wait to get your hamburger, but don’t get nervous, the wait is worth it.